 3.16 Message 18: Standard class B equipment position report

-The Standard Class B equipment position report should be output periodically and autonomously instead of Messages 1, 2, or 3 by Class B shipborne mobile equipment, only.
+The Standard Class B equipment position report should be output periodically and autonomously instead of Messages 1, 2, or 3 by Class B shipborne mobile station, only.
 The reporting interval should default to the values given in Table 2, Annex 1, unless otherwise specified by reception of a Message 16 or 23; and depending on the current SOG and navigational status flag setting.